agam004/FinalExmaSBS/readme.md

 Get the creditentials by clicking connect.

-in you python file

 ---

-## Usage
+## Usage and installation

-Downlod and extract the file and run python test.py in terminal.
+Downlod and extract the final.py file.

+open terminal in folder and run "pip install psycopg2" (if not already installed)

+In terminal run "python final.py"

+A window should open with app.

 ---